 Home Network Cables: What do you need?

 Network cables come in a few different shapes and sizes, most notably designated by their Category, or Cat numbering.
 The most current and popular Ethernet cables are Cat 5e and Cat 6, which represent some of the best options for home network users.
 They offer up to 1 Gigabit, and 10 Gigabit connections, respectively, with Cat 6 cables providing slightly better shielding.
-Cat 6e goes even further on that front, but that’s only really necessary if you’re routing cables in very electrically busy environments, where the signal may disrupted by background noise.
+Cat 6e goes even further on that front, but that’s only really necessary if you’re routing cables in very electrically busy environments, where the signal may be disrupted by background noise.

 One of the great things about Ethernet cables, is that you can actually make them yourself fairly easily.
 If you’re planning an expansive home network with hundreds of feet of cabling, it can be worth it to buy a spool of bulk Ethernet cabling and add the RJ45 end plugs yourself.
 Check out some of Cable Matters' options for cables.